dennyb87/wagtail-openshift/README.md

 # Wagtail-OpenShift
-Wagtail CMS project ready to use on OpenShift
+Wagtail project ready to use on OpenShift

 ## Getting started
 * login with your openshift credentials  `rhc setup -l username`